StackVista/stackstate-docs/use/stackstate-ui/views/about_views.md

 ### What is a subview?

 A subview is a temporary StackState view that can be used to aid investigation.
 While views use stored filters to select a specific set of topology, subviews are generated on demand and cannot be saved.
+Within a subview, you can investigate the element, group or problem across all perspectives and at any point in time.

-Whenever you click **INVESTIGATE IN SUBVIEW** on a topology element or problem in the StackState UI, the required topology filters are applied to create a subview that focuses directly on the chosen area of the StackState topology.
-Within the subview, you can then investigate the element, group or problem across all perspectives and at any point in time.
+Whenever a subview is opened in the StackState UI, topology filters are constructed to focus directly on the chosen area of the StackState topology.
+You can open a subview by:

+* double-clicking an element in the topology visualizer
+* clicking **INVESTIGATE IN SUBVIEW** on a topology element or problem
+* selecting **VIEW ALL** under **Events** in a right panel details tab - **Component details** or **Relation details**

 There are two types of subview: